 Yes, our Direct Debits are subject to a 10% premium charge, and the instalments are spread over ten months.

-No, there is no additional charge for paying by Credit/Debit Card.
+There is no additional charge if you pay by Credit/Debit Card.

 No, we can offer a block scheme if you place five or more policies with us at one time, but not on two policies.

-Your property can be left unoccupied for 45 days, before you need to contact Rentguard to inform us of the change in occupancy.
-If the property is left unoccupied for 14 days, it must be inspected at fortnightly intervals.
-Please see the Landlords Household policy wording for further details of the un-occupancy clause.
+Your property can be left unoccupied for 30 days between lets, before need to contact Rentguard to inform us of the change in occupancy.

 If your property is unoccupied and suitably furnished for normal habitation, full cover will apply.
 However depending on the type of policy, length of the unoccupancy, if the property is unfurnished, or undergoing any structural work, cover may be limited during that period.